xai-org/xai-sdk-python/README.md

 ### Streaming

-The xAI SDK supports streaming responses, allowing you to process model outputs in real-time, ideal for interactive applications like chatbots.
+The xAI SDK supports streaming responses, allowing you to process model outputs in real-time.
 The `stream` method returns a tuple of `response` and `chunk`.
 The chunks contain the text deltas from the stream while the `response` variable auto accumulates the response for you as the stream progresses.

 ```python
 from xai_sdk import Client